 Behaviour support needs to consider wider emotional and social issues that surround the child/young person/family.
 Many behaviour problems become habitual patterns of reacting to situations.
 The earlier the intervention the greater the opportunity for success.

-Courses can be delivered in school, or on-line (individual or in small groups)
+Courses delivered in school, or on-line

 Support for School Staff Wellbeing and Mental Health